 Impeccable in all senses, Varanasi is not a city, it is a breathtaking experience.
 I know it must have conjured up an image of an unbridled crowd that is mostly seen thronging the Ganga Ghats and the oddly dressed Sadhus smoking up grass but trust me there is much more to Varanasi!
 It is the best backpacking destination for solo travellers.

 This ancient city in the heart of India, Madhya Pradesh is a paradise of aesthetic beauty largely due to the winding Narmada River flowing through its locales.
-Rich in history, varied in geography, and increasingly growing modern, Jabalpur is now also emerging as a popular travel destination.
+Rich in history, varied in geography, and increasingly growing modern, Jabalpur, the city of rocks, is now also emerging as a popular travel destination.

 The waterfalls, river and ancient temples open it the place to explore.
 Bhedaghat is an major tourist attraction 25 kms from here, famous for the Chausath Yogini Temple and the Dhuandhar Waterfalls.